Choosing the right POS system – A guide for small businesses

 Before I landed, I did my homework.
 I contacted people I knew would be attending, set up coffee meetings, and scheduled casual lunches.
 This took a bit of LinkedIn outreach and some emails, but it paid off.
 I had meaningful one-on-one conversations, all without the noisy, crowded exhibit floor.

-Work the vicinity of the trade show
+Work in the vicinity of the trade show.

-Focus on Relationships, Not Sales
+Focus on Relationships, Not sales.

 Since I wasn’t under the pressure of having a booth or a big-ticket expense to justify, I focused on building real relationships.
 I wasn’t pushing for sales—I was simply meeting people, getting to know them, and finding ways to follow up later.